ghostery/ghostery-extension/README.md

 > The build script assumes that you are using macOS, and browsers are installed in the default locations

-To run it locally in Safari, you have to use Xcode as well.
+To run local version in Safari, you have to use Xcode as well.
 The project files are available in the `xcode` folder, but Apple's ecosystem is more complex.
 Fortunately, most changes can be tested reliably in Chrome.

 ## Ghostery Team